saeedaboyonis/SeeTreeTask/README.md

 http://localhost:5000/

 ## Starting application locally with Docker-Compose
-* Run the project in docker-compose with these commands :
+* Run the project in docker-compose with these command :

     `docker-compose up`